-In summary, it is DNV's opinion that the "Nobrecel fuel switch in black liquor boiler Project", as described in the revised and resubmitted project design documentation of 29 August 2006, meets all relevant UNFCCC requirements for the CDM and all relevant host country criteria and correctly applies AMS-I.C.
+In summary, it is DNV's opinion that the "Nobrecel fuel switch in black liquor boiler Project", as described in the revised and resubmitted project design documentation of 25 February 2007, meets all relevant UNFCCC requirements for the CDM and all relevant host country criteria and correctly applies AMS-I.C version 9.
 Hence, DNV will requests the registration of the "Nobrecel fuel switch in black liquor boiler Project" as a CDM project activity.
-However, prior to the submission of this validation report to the CDM Executive Board, DNV will have to receive the written approval of voluntary participation from the DNA of Brazil and the DNA of the United Kingdom, including the confirmation by the DNA of Brazil that the project assists in achieving sustainable development.